Auromix/ROS-LLM/CONTRIBUTING.md

-# Contributing to My Project
+# Contributing to ROS-LLM Project

-Thank you for your interest in contributing to My Project!
+Thank you for your interest in contributing to ROS-LLM Project!
 Here are some guidelines to help you get started.

 ## Reporting Bugs